itchyshin/Meta-analysis_tutorial/README.md

 If our paper and tutorial have helped you, please cite the following paper (preprint):

 > Shinichi Nakagawa, Yefeng Yang, Erin Macartney, Rebecca Spake, and Malgorzata Lagisz.
 Quantitative synthesis: a practical guide on meta-analysis, meta-regression, and publication bias tests for environmental sciences.
-[EcoEvoRxiv]()
+[EcoEvoRxiv](https://ecoevorxiv.org/repository/view/4891/) (minor revision at Envioronmental Evidence)